CAS Alum Creates a Different Species of Podcast

 “I could do basically a fact sheet that I’m reading aloud for 20 minutes, but nobody would listen, because you can get that just by opening Wikipedia.
 I’m more interested in telling stories in a way that I’m conveying all the information, but sneak it in in a way the listener doesn’t even notice I’ve done it.
 I want them to accidentally become experts on that species of animal.”

-Murphy’s “career in promoting understanding and feeding curiosity about animals—and, not incidentally, animal well-being—has already taken off,” says Parker Shipton, a CAS professor of anthropology and African studies, who taught Murphy.
+Murphy’s “career in promoting understanding and feeding curiosity about animals—and, not incidentally, animal well-being—has already taken off,” says Parker Shipton, a College of Arts & Sciences professor of anthropology and of African studies, who taught Murphy.
 “The Species podcast shows what he can do in making this vital material vivid (even irresistible?).
 One can hardly guess what else he might accomplish and establish for causes like these.”

 A different Species of podcast